Josh-Manley/Horiseon-Accessibility-challenge-1/README.md

 ## Description
-This repo contains code that was changed to include semantic elements, accessible alt attributes to images, a more descriptive title, and added an ID to the header navigation link to make the link work.
+This repo contains code that was changed to include semantic elements, accessible alt attributes to images, a more descriptive title, and an added ID to search-engine-optimization to make the navigation link work.
 ## License
 This project is licensed under MIT license - see the license file for details